ngdevelop-tech/ngx-fancy-logger/projects/ngx-fancy-logger/README.md

 showEmoji   | `true`                             | Show/hide emoji in logs.
-showLabel   | `true`                             | Show/hide log label (Usecase : can be removed when you want to only show emoji) disableLogs | `false`                            | if it is `true`, all logs are disabled, (Usecase : can be used in production to disable logs) logLevel    | `LogLevel.INFO`                    | `logLevel` will allow you to show only logs of that level and above.(Usecase : can be used for environment specific log levels) levelColor | { <br> [LogLevel.INFO] : 'steelblue', <br>[LogLevel.DEBUG] : 'black',<br> [LogLevel.WARNING] : 'orange', <br>[LogLevel.ERROR]: 'red' <br>} | Override default log level color. here `color` string can be any standard color specified in [W3 Colors](https://www.w3.org/wiki/CSS/Properties/color/keywords). or hex code. levelEmoji | { <br> [LogLevel.INFO] : '🐬', <br>[LogLevel.DEBUG] : '👨‍💻',<br> [LogLevel.WARNING] : '⚡', <br>[LogLevel.ERROR]: '😨' <br>} | Override default emoji. here `emoji` string can be any standard emoji specified in [unicode.org emoji list](https://unicode.org/emoji/charts/full-emoji-list.html).
+showLabel   | `true`                             | Show/hide log label (Usecase : can be removed when you want to only show emoji) disableLogs | `false`                            | if it is `true`, all logs are disabled, (Usecase : can be used in production to disable logs) logLevel    | `LogLevel.DEBUG`                    | `logLevel` will allow you to show only logs of that level and above.(Usecase : can be used for environment specific log levels) levelColor | { <br> [LogLevel.INFO] : 'steelblue', <br>[LogLevel.DEBUG] : 'black',<br> [LogLevel.WARNING] : 'orange', <br>[LogLevel.ERROR]: 'red' <br>} | Override default log level color. here `color` string can be any standard color specified in [W3 Colors](https://www.w3.org/wiki/CSS/Properties/color/keywords). or hex code. levelEmoji | { <br> [LogLevel.INFO] : '🐬', <br>[LogLevel.DEBUG] : '👨‍💻',<br> [LogLevel.WARNING] : '⚡', <br>[LogLevel.ERROR]: '😨' <br>} | Override default emoji. here `emoji` string can be any standard emoji specified in [unicode.org emoji list](https://unicode.org/emoji/charts/full-emoji-list.html).